Starting a Business in Mexico

 If you’re on the fence about where to launch your latest venture, starting a business in Mexico is definitely worth your consideration.
 With one of the world’s top-20 economies and a population that the OECD ranks as being the hardest-working in the world in terms of the annual hours worked, Mexico is a great idea for anyone looking to start a business.

 With a population of around 120 million, Mexico is rich in both resources and a competent, varied labour force.
 Since the North American Free Trade Agreement came into effect in 1994, Mexico’s economy has grown substantially, especially in the manufacturing sector; industry and services now account for over 95 percent of Mexico’s GDP.
 Foreign investment has also increased rather steadily over the past few years; while the renegotiation of the agreement and a period of currency inflation and depreciation resulted in some uncertainty over the past year, both the Mexican peso and the NAFTA negotiations are expected to stabilize in the latter half of 2018.
 The weak peso has also motivated some businessmen and women to take advantage of the relative bargain and set up shop south of the border; starting a business in Mexico could be your key to success.
 As with beginning a business anywhere else in the world, you’ll need to draft a strong business plan that includes in-depth information on your business concept, available resources, projections, strategies, research, and more.
-Check out our business plan templates available for free download to help you along in starting your business in Mexico, and read on for more particulars on how to get started.
+Check out our free business plan templates available for free download to help you along in starting your business in Mexico, and read on for more particulars on how to get started.

 Visas and Immigration